Rememberance Service and Tree Planting Ceremony

 Ross Martin's Volunteer Defence Corps (Pt Wakefield history

-Gwen Smith (nee Martin) & Hazel Ralf (nee Thompson) catch up
+Gwen Smith (nee Martin) & Hazel Ralph (nee Thompson) catch up

 is a commemoration and celebration of the life of Irish writer James